BahrainOfficial Name: Kingdom of Bahrain

 Travelers Who Require Accessibility Assistance: Transportation is not wheelchair-accessible, and sidewalks and crosswalks—even in large cities—are not accessible.

-Outside of the more expensive hotels in the capital, viritually no hotels offer accessible accommodations.
+Outside of the more expensive hotels in the capital, virtually no hotels offer accessible accommodations.

 There are very few accessible restaurants, shops, or historical sites.
 Handicap-accessible bathrooms, even in major hospitals, are generally not available.

-Medical care: Basic medical care is available through public and private hospitals, as well as private clinics.
+Medical Care: Basic medical care is available through public and private hospitals, as well as private clinics.
+In most facilities the care is below U.S. standards.
 Public hospitals have trauma and ICU units.
+Most postoperative and trauma centers do not provide adequate pain management.
 People with chronic general medical or mental health conditions and HIV-related health issues may not be able to obtain appropriate emergency care in Bahrain.
 American privacy and confidentiality laws may not apply to Bahraini medical providers.

 Prescription Medication: Check with Customs Affairs of Bahrain to ensure your medications are legal in the country.
+Most narcotic painkillers, stimulants, and controlled sedatives/hypnotics are not easily available, and may be illegal in many cases.
 Always carry your prescription medication in original packaging along with your doctor’s prescription.

 We strongly recommend supplemental insurance (our webpage) to cover medical evacuation.